customerio/customerio-ios/README.md

 Want to send push notification messages to your customer's devices?
 Great!

-> Note: At this time, the Customer.io SDK only supports APN push, but we're actively working on FCM support.
+The Customer.io SDK supports sending push notifications via APN or FCM.

-## Getting started
+## Getting started APN

 1. Install the SDK `MessagingPushAPN` using Swift Package Manager.
 Follow the [Install the SDK](#install-the-sdk) instructions to learn more.